 - Avoid maxing out your credit cards.
 Keeping your balances low will improve your credit utilization ratio.

 - Pay off as many of your outstanding balances as possible.
-Work toward becoming debt-free.
+When you prioritize existing debts, you are one step closer to becoming debt free.

 As your credit score improves, look for credit cards with low interest rates.
+You could also reach out to your card issuer and negotiate a lower interest rate if you see an improvement in your credit score.
 The better your credit score, the better interest rates you’re likely to be offered.
 Paying off your balance each month is ultimately the best way to avoid interest entirely.

 The bottom line

 Generally speaking, a good APR for a credit card is at or below the national average.
-A good APR for you, however, depends on your credit score.
+Choosing the best APR for yourself, however, depends on your credit score.
 Work on getting your score as high as possible to gain access to credit cards with lower interest rates.
-If you want to avoid paying credit card interest, balance transfer credit cards can help you pay down your old balances interest-free—but the best way to avoid credit card interest is to never carry a balance at all.
+If you want to avoid paying credit card interest, balance transfer credit cards can help you pay down your old balances interest-free — but the best way to avoid credit card interest is to not carry a balance at all.